 RICHMOND, CA.-Six years ago, my wife and I moved to Richmond, CA. and soon learned about the local emergency response protocol known as “shelter in place.”

 When large fires break out in Bay Area refineries, like the century old Chevron facility near our house, first a siren sounds.
 Then, public officials direct everyone nearby to take cover inside.
 Doors must be closed, windows taped shut, if possible, and air conditioning turned off.
+In the aftermath of the fire, you can assess the damage to the doors and windows, such as window cracks, heat damage, deteriorated seals, etc. If needed, you can then think of replacing your windows and repairing the doors.

-This week marks the sixth anniversary of Richmond’s most memorable shelter-in-place exercise.
+That said, this week marks the sixth anniversary of Richmond’s most memorable shelter-in-place exercise.
 On August 6, 2012, we looked up over the hill behind our house and saw an eruption worthy of Mount Vesuvius.
 Due to pipe corrosion and lax maintenance practices, a Chevron processing unit sprang a leak.
 The escaping petroleum vapor reached an ignition source.
 This led to a raging fire that Contra Costa County (home to four refineries) classified as a “Level 3 incident,” posing the highest level of danger.

 Nineteen oil workers narrowly escaped death at the scene of the accident.
 The fire sent a towering plume of toxic smoke over much of the East Bay and fifteen thousand refinery neighbors in search of medical attention for respiratory complaints, While local property values took a hit, Chevron stayed on track to make a mere $25 billion in worldwide profits that year.